jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 date: 2017-11-14 11:00:00
 ---

 This article covers the second capsule network paper [_Matrix capsules with EM Routing_](https://openreview.net/pdf?id=HJWLfGWRb) based on Geoffrey Hinton's Capsule Networks.
-We will cover the basic of matrix capsules and apply EM routing to classify images with different viewpoints.
+We will cover the basic of matrix capsules and apply EM (Expectation Maximization) routing to classify images with different viewpoints.

 ### CNN challenges

 In our [previous capsule article](https://jhui.github.io/2017/11/03/Dynamic-Routing-Between-Capsules/), we cover the challenges of CNN in exploring spatial relationship and discuss how capsule networks may address those short-comings.
-Let's recap one of the challenge of CNN in handling different viewpoints like faces with different orientation.
+Let's recap some important challenges of CNN in classifying the same class of images but in different viewpoints.
+For example, classify a face correctly even with different orientations.

 <div class="imgcap">
 <img src="/assets/capsule/sface3.jpg" style="border:none;width:50%;">
 </div>

-Conceptually, the CNN trains neurons to handle different feature orientations with a top level face detection neuron.
+Conceptually, the CNN trains neurons to handle different feature orientations (0°, 20°, -20° ) with a top level face detection neuron.

 <div class="imgcap">
 <img src="/assets/capsule/cnn1.jpg" style="border:none;width;">
 </div>

-As indicated above, we add more convolution layers and features maps.
+To solve the problem, we add more convolution layers and features maps.
 Nevertheless this approach tends to memorize the dataset rather than generalize a solution.
 It requires a large volume of training data to cover different variants and to avoid overfitting.
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
-However, it is unlikely that children need to read this large amount of samples to learn digits.
-Our existing deep learning models including CNN seem inefficient in utilizing datapoints.
+However, it is unlikely that children need so many samples to learn numbers.
+Our existing deep learning models including CNN are inefficient in utilizing datapoints.

 ### Adversaires
 CNN is also vulnerable to adversaires by simply move, rotate or resize individual features.